NATO chief distances himself from Soleimani strike, says it was a 'U.S. decision'

-NATO's secretary general distanced the alliance Monday from a U.S. drone strike that killed one of the top Iranian military commanders last week, saying the strike was “a U.S. decision.”
+NATO's secretary-general distanced the alliance Monday from a U.S. drone strike that killed a top Iranian military commander last week, saying the strike was “a U.S. decision.”

-The 29-member alliance of which the United States is the biggest and most influential member held an emergency meeting in Brussels on Monday days after Gen. Qassem Soleimani's death that stoked fears of a major escalation in the Middle East.
+The emergency meeting of the 29-member alliance, of which the United States is the biggest and most influential member, was held in Brussels days after Gen. Qassem Soleimani's death, stoking fears of a major escalation in the Middle East.

 Speaking to reporters after the meeting with NATO ambassadors, he neither condemned nor endorsed the U.S. strike that killed Soleimani.